 We first assess qualitative factors in order to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 Some of the qualitative factors evaluated include, among other things, the results of the most recent impairment analysis, the most recent operating results of the reporting unit, the current outlook for the reporting unit, and the current conditions of the market in which the reporting unit operates.
 If the qualitative assessment indicates a potential impairment, we perform the first step of the goodwill impairment analysis as described below.
-Our policy is to bypass the qualitative assessment at least once every three years and perform the first step of the goodwill impairment analysis for both 2015 and 2016 in light of the continuation of industry-wide downturn as a result of the substantial decline in oil prices since late 2014.
+Our policy is to bypass the qualitative assessment at least once every three years and perform the first step of the goodwill impairment analysis.
+We elected to perform the first step of the goodwill impairment analysis for both 2015 and 2016 in light of the continuation of industry-wide downturn as a result of the substantial decline in oil prices since late 2014.